 |No Tobacco||No Meat||No Animal Testing||No Weapons|

-Many people invest in managed funds or ETFs because they believe it’s the only way to participate in the stock market with a small investment amount.
+Many people invest in managed funds or ETFs because they believe that it’s the only way to participate in the stock market with a small investment amount.

 And yes, it’s true that transaction fees can make investing expensive.

 Even if you use a low cost ‘Do it yourself’ provider such as AgoraDirect, a well-diversified investment will attract around EUR 520 in transaction fees when you invest.
 That’s a massive loss to deal with on day one!

 |German Stocks||European Stocks||American Stocks|